 Expert Advice: Email Marketing

 The world of email marketing can seem like navigating a labyrinth at first.
 What should you send, how often should you send it, to whom should you send?
 There’s a lot to keep track of, but as a photographer, chances are you’re already part of the email marketing world, and if you’re not, you’ll need to be.
 Sending emails, while perhaps not as personal or involved as sending physical promos, is one of the simplest and most effective ways to get in touch with potential clients and stay in touch with old ones.
-It’s cheap, it’s fast, and it offers whoever you’re emailing the chance to access your website with the click of a button, or get in contact with you with a simply reply.
+It’s cheap, it’s fast, and it offers whoever you’re emailing the chance to access your website with the click of a button, or get in contact with you with a simple reply.
 In short, it’s well worth your time to get a handle on the basics and send some well-targeted emails.

 Email marketing has two main components: design and implementation.
 Design is all about what the promo will look like.
 You’ll make decisions about structure, image selection, fonts, and colors.
 This article focuses on implementation, which is all about who you’re going to send that email to and how.
 We have an expert advice article on emailer design which you can read about here.

 - Build a targeted list of clients who are appropriate for you based off of location, specialty, and job title.
 You may be right for the company, but there’s no use emailing twenty copywriters if none of them has anything to do with hiring photographers.
 Be respectful of clients and other photographers by targeting just prospects who are appropriate for you.
 You’ll want your list to be small enough that you can reach out to each client individually at least once a year which, for most photographers, will be fewer than 500.
 (Note: email marketing should always be part of a larger plan that includes personal emails, follow-up phone calls, and perhaps print promos as well.
 More on that later.)
 Some photographers do their own research for prospective clients, which is fine, albeit time-consuming.
 Wonderful Machine also helps photographers build targeted lists of clients, which we individualize for each photographer.
 Our marketing specialists can create a list build that focuses on a given specialty or location, or a cross-combination.
 These lists then become complete property of the photographer.
 Companies like Agency Access, Bikini Lists, and Yodelist also provide lists of names, although these lists are non-specialized and are only available to license for a temporary time.
 Learn more about prospect list builds in our Expert Advice: Prospect List Services.